KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_flux_leaf_disk_OM_7jul2014_metadata.md

 * cruc.mass = the mass of the empty crucible (g)

-* cruc.leaf = the mass of the crucible plus the leaf disk drying at 50 dC (g)
+* cruc.leaf = the mass of the crucible plus the 12 leaf disks drying at 50 dC (g)

 * cruc.ash = the mass of the crucible plus the ash after 4 h at 550 dC (g)

 #### Calculated Variables

-* leaf = the dry mass of the leaf disk (g)
+* leaf.12 = the dry mass of the 12 leaf disks (g)

-* ash = the mass of the ash after 4 h at 550 dC (g)
+* ash.12 = the mass of the ash after 4 h at 550 dC (g)

-* prop.OM = the proportion of organic matter in the leaf disk
+* prop.OM = the proportion of organic matter in the 12 leaf disks

-* AFDM = the ash free dry mass of the leaf disk
+* AFDM.12 = the ash free dry mass of the 12 leaf disks

 ## R Code